goshippo/about-us/README.md

       * Its ok to disagree, the key is everyone is heard and we commit to one direction
       * Pyschological safety is built around your ability to express your opinions without fear, so if you don't say it, how will anyone know?

-* __Be Authentic__ - Be who you truly are, the good and the bad
+* __Be Authentic__ - we are more than our work, we are human and we're fallible
     * Transparency is the best policy
     * Frame "failure" and "weakness" as learning and growth oppurtunities
     * Its ok to feel :pensive: or :cry: or :angry:, talk to someone and we can work through it together
     * There's no "killing it"; startups are built on trial and error and solving problems.. forever
-    * We have lives outside of work, understanding the whole self matters and so does work/life balance
+    * Being successful is a healthy intersection of work and life

  * __Seek excellence through learning__ - Don't get complacent, find new ways to do things
       * Don't pick a path just because its easy or comfortable